Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 It’s a familiar scenario: A stressed-out office worker is bent over her work station, typing away at a keyboard over hours, days, weeks, and years, resulting in tension, pain, or repetitive stress injury to her neck, shoulders, and wrists.
 A well-meaning colleague tells her yoga can help and invites the sufferer to his favorite yoga class.
 Unfortunately, depending on the class, this new student might be asked to do a dozen Chaturangas, Downward-Facing Dogs, and Upward-Facing Dogs in quick succession, putting even more strain on her already-inflamed upper extremities.
 The good intentions of her colleague not withstanding, this is, of course, the last thing our hypothetical office worker needs!

 The last several decades have seen tremendous changes in the way people use their bodies, both on and off the mat.
 On the mat, the popularity of vinyasa, or flow, styles has transformed the way students and teachers approach yoga.
-The Sun Salutation is no longer just a warm-up at the beginning of class—it's often the backbone of an entire class sequence.
+The Sun Salutation is no longer just a warm-up at the beginning of class—it’s often the backbone of an entire class sequence.
 Off the mat, many of us spend more time than ever hunched over keyboards and pecking at our smartphones, placing extraordinary demands on the hands, wrists, shoulders, and neck.
-These two trends collide to produce a perfect storm of potential injury to the upper extremeties and upper spine.
+These two trends collide to produce a perfect storm of potential injury to the upper extremities and upper spine.

 A flowing vinyasa practice has many joys: It coordinates body, breath, and mind.
 It promotes strength, heat, and energy.
 It leaves you in a blissful, post-exertion state of deep relaxation.
 But if you suffer from tightness, pain, or injury in your neck, shoulders, or wrists, or if you repeatedly practice poses like Chaturanga Dandasana (Four-Limbed Staff Pose) without proper alignment, a traditional vinyasa practice—where most of the weight-bearing work is done by the hands and arms —can put you at potential risk for injury or inflammation.

-The hands-free Warrior sequence on the following pages is an alternative to vinyasa sequences in which you bear weight in your hands.
+The hands-free Warrior sequence below is an alternative to vinyasa sequences in which you bear weight in your hands.
 It offers many of the benefits of a flowing practice without the drawbacks of prolonged or repeated weight-bearing in the upper body.
-It's a flowing, breath-centered vinyasa that challenges and stretches the legs, strengthens the core, frees the pelvis, and moves the spine in all directions.
-It promotes stability in the lower body, which—unlike the upper extremities—is designed to support the body's weight.
+It’s a flowing, breath-centered vinyasa that challenges and stretches the legs, strengthens the core, frees the pelvis, and moves the spine in all directions.
+It promotes stability in the lower body, which—unlike the upper extremities—is designed to support the body’s weight.
 Freed from having to support weight, the arms move in a cyclical flowing pattern in coordination with the breath, promoting mobility in the structures of the upper body—the neck, chest, shoulders, and ribcage—allowing you to breathe fully and freely and releasing tension in the upper spine, neck, and shoulders.

 If you have tension or pain in your neck, shoulders, or wrists, this sequence will allow you to experience the benefits of a strong flowing vinyasa practice.
 But even if you’re not in pain, consider it as cross-training for your vinyasa practice.
 In the same way you might take time off from running and do a related activity to give muscles that have been used repetitively a break, this sequence changes things up.